-What to Climb
+What to Climb at Santa Clara

 There are three different climbing zones.
 Full topos for the routes can be found here.
 The longest and best routes in my opinion can be found in zones 1 and 2.
-The climbing areas are easy to find, and are well marked.
+The climbing areas are easy to find, and are well marked..

 The climbing is located about 17 kilometers from the town of Sangolqui.
 You’ll want to arrive here first.
 To do so, take the Vingala Line from Quito.
-Get off at the last stop, which will be in town of Sagolqui itself.
+Get off at the last stop, which will be in the town of Sagolqui itself.

 If it is your first time and your Spanish skills are poor, a taxi may be a better idea, as this isn’t a particularly well-known destination.

-You’ll want to arrive at the Rumipamba Waterfalls Trailhead.
-The trails are well marketed, as are the climbing areas.
-If you’re walking, you’ll first pass the Hosteria El Cucayo on your right, then continue for a few minutes until where you turn left at a grouping of signs indicating the direction to the waterfalls.
+Your final destination is the Rumipamba Waterfalls Trailhead.
+The trails are well marked, as are the climbing areas.
+If you’re walking, you’ll first pass the Hosteria El Cucayo on your right, then continue for a few minutes until you turn left at a grouping of signs indicating the direction to the waterfalls.

 When you get to the trailhead, look for the signs marking the trail to Cascada Vilatuña.
 This will take you by the climbing.